I. Background, Islamic Philosophy : Avicenna and Algazali and Averroes

 4. Final -- the goal or purpose of x (to actualize its nature)

-B. Note importance of form.C.
+B. Note importance of form. -- 2,3, and 4 all focus on form.C.
 Whole universe is permeated with teleology, purposiveness.

 D. Under "Agent" Aristotle really means it when he says that the agent must possess the form of X in order to produce a new X kind of being.